Ultimate Guide to Employer Branding: What It Is & How To Implement It

 Employer branding is a marketing strategy that helps businesses represent their identity as an employer to current and prospective employees and job seekers as a whole.
-It involves creating a unique brand that encompasses the entire employment experience, from mission and culture to salary and benefits.
-Strong employer branding can help attract top candidates, boost employee productivity, and increase employee retention.
+It involves creating a unique brand encompassing the entire employment experience, from mission and culture to salary and benefits.
+Strong employer branding strategies can help attract top candidates, boost employee productivity, and increase employee retention.

 No matter the size of your small business, your goal is to create an association between the company and positive feelings in employees’ minds.
-Since brands are interpreted by how they make people feel, it is important to develop and cultivate a best-in-class brand that is relatable to as many people as possible.
+Since brands are interpreted by how they make people feel, developing and cultivating a best-in-class employer brand relatable to as many people as possible is important.

 Step 1: Understand What Defines an Employer Brand

-Current and future employees are trading their time and effort in exchange not only for pay but also for the experience of working for your organization.
+Current and future employees are trading their time and effort in exchange for pay and the experience of working for your organization.
 So, it’s helpful to think about your employer brand in terms of an employee value proposition (EVP).

 An EVP is your company’s overall value to potential and current employees relative to what other employers are doing.
-It is a combination of the company mission, culture, benefits, and compensation and is part of a broader employer branding strategy.
+It combines the company mission, culture, benefits, and compensation and is part of a broader employer branding campaign.

 - What does your company stand for?